 Can traffic officers force me to pay outstanding fines?

-No. The Constitution gives traffic officers no provision for paying fines on the spot, unless the officer can provide you with a copy of the official warrant or summons.
-If the officer has a copy of a warrant that has been issued for your arrest for those specific fines, you can be arrested.
+No. The Constitution gives traffic officers no provision for paying fines on the spot unless the officer can provide you with a copy of the official warrant or summons.
+If the officer has a copy of an arrest warrant that has been issued in your name for those specific fines, you can be arrested.
 In that case, you need not get too worried, as you could always call your lawyer to guide you on what to do next.
 You don’t have to talk to the cops or answer any of their questions if you haven’t spoken to your lawyer first.

 Can a traffic officer impound my car?